CrayLabs/SmartSim/doc/run_settings.rst

             run_settings.set_tasks_per_node(25)

 .. note::
-      SmartSim will look for a allocation by accessing the associated WLM job ID environment variable.
+      SmartSim will look for an allocation by accessing the associated WLM job ID environment variable.
 If an allocation is present, the entity will be launched on the reserved compute resources.
 A user may also specify the allocation ID when initializing a run settings object via the `alloc` argument.
 If an allocation is specified, the entity receiving these run parameters will launch on that allocation.